A 3-yr experiment

 What if consciousness comes first — one mind, dreaming this world together?

-Shifting from “world as cause” to “mind also as cause” echoes many contemplative and philosophical traditions; here we treat it as a live question, not a settled fact.
+Shifting from “world as cause” to “mind as cause” echoes contemplative practice and philosophy; here it stays a live question.

 Introspective